leon4rd/test/README.md

-## Did you hear the joke about the wandering nun?
-She was a roman catholic.
+## What do you call a magician who has lost their magic?
+Ian.